 The movie was remade, as movies often are, in 2005.
-In this version, Tom Cruise plays the hero and the invaders revert to their original 1898-style machines, termed “tripods” by Earth journalists, but with the addition of the force fields, so once again our military forces, even though they’re now equipped with 21st-century weaponry even more powerful than what we’d been able to throw at the Martians 52 years before, have no hope of defeating them.
+In this version, Tom Cruise plays the hero and the invaders revert to their original 1898-style machines, termed “tripods” by Earth journalists.
+These rigs, though, also have force fields, so once again our military forces, even with 21st-century weaponry much more powerful than what we’d been able to throw at the Martians 52 years before, have no hope of defeating them.
 Even more terrifying is the realization that these machines have been buried in our soil for hundreds, perhaps thousands of years, and are now activated by alien pilots who are transported from orbit to the surface by a form of lightning.
 They are here to harvest us for food, having apparently waited until they have enough of us around to make it worth their while.
 But in all three versions, the aliens are eventually brought to heel by microorganisms in our atmosphere, from which we have long been immune but against which the aliens’ metabolism evidently has no defense.

 There are two things about that which are worth thinking about.
 First, let’s assume that an alien civilization has decided to target our planet.
 They want to move here because their own planet is dying (The War of the Worlds), or they want our water (Battle Los Angeles) or even our gold (Cowboys vs. Aliens) or maybe just everything we have (Independence Day).
 Presumably they would have scouted us, at the very least with telescopes, probably with unmanned probes and even manned reconnaissance missions.
 One would think, therefore, that they would have at the very least assumed that Earth’s atmosphere might possibly contain microscopic threats against which the invading soldiers would require protection.
 After all, when we sent our astronauts to the moon they took precautions against contamination, even though we were pretty sure there was nothing alive up there.
 You can be assured that when we finally send astronauts to Mars or other planets, they will be well-prepared to deal with any viruses or other nuisances they might encounter on the surface.

-Wells might possibly have thought of that.
+One would think Wells might possibly have thought of that.
 A civilization that is technologically advanced enough to cross interplanetary space and wage war against another civilization is not stupid enough to fail to consider something as obvious as potential environmental threats.
 But maybe not.
-When European explorers first came to North America, they had tremendous technological advantages over the natives—firearms and horses, to name only two—but they encountered conditions for which their own bodies were not very well protected.
-But if Wells had indeed considered keeping the Martians protected from Earth diseases, then how could they possibly be defeated?
+When European explorers first came to North America, they had tremendous technological advantages over the natives, most prominently firearms and horses.
+Even with those advantages, they were helpless against something they picked up in contact with Native Americans: syphilis.
+If Wells had indeed considered keeping the Martians protected from Earth diseases, then how could they possibly be defeated?
 The good guys had to win in the end, so somehow the Martians had to die.

 Forty-three years after the 1953 movie, Independence Day gave us an alien race that was seemingly unbeatable.
 They are never named and their home planet is not identified, but they have ravaged planets throughout the galaxy and ours is next.
 They have scouted us for years and know exactly how to hit us and, more importantly, what precautions to take.
 With mammoth battleships that can destroy entire cities and fleets of agile aircraft that are more than a match for our best jet fighters, the aliens lay waste to the planet’s cities and military forces.
 They’re also impervious to the microorganisms that felled their predecessors, and are defeated only when they are outsmarted by the crafty humans.
 With the aliens closing in on the last sanctuary of the American leadership, someone figures out how to use a captured alien fighter to infiltrate their mother ship in orbit, upload a computer virus that takes down the aliens’ force fields and then leave a nuclear weapon behind that destroys the ship.
 With the force fields gone, Earth’s military forces are able to cobble together enough aircraft to take down the alien battleships.

 The second thing worth considering is the difference in tone from then to now.
 In the 1953 movie, religious imagery is prominent in the film.
 A courageous pastor takes it upon himself to confront the aliens before the shooting starts, convinced they can be reasoned with as a more advanced civilization like theirs is surely closer to God.
 Unfortunately for the pastor, his assumption of the aliens’ altruism proves fatally incorrect.
 As the Martians advance unopposed through Los Angeles, many of the remaining humans congregate in churches, drawing comfort from each others’ presence as their ministers lead them in prayers begging for divine intervention.
 And their prayers are answered, as the invaders begin to succumb to disease and their vehicles crash to the ground.
 In the final scene, the narrator gives credit to God and humanity celebrates with adoring praise for the One who delivered them from conquest and slavery.